 Before I started my law firm, the best job I’d ever had was as the editor-in-chief of my university’s arts weekly.
 In the intervening years, I’ve looked for roles that could be as creative and challenging as that one, leading me to work in politics, policy, nonprofits, public relations, and eventually to attending law school.
 During law school, I focused on alternative dispute resolution and business law.
 After graduation, I spent two years on the social content team at a legal marketing firm before starting this business.

-In addition to my work as a lawyer, I also write for various publications and serve on the New York City Bar Association’s Committee on Professional Ethics.
+In addition to my work as a lawyer, I also write for various publications (including Forbes), and serve on the New York City Bar Association’s Committee on Professional Ethics.

 Those so inclined may peruse my full resume here.

 Presently, I live in Williamsburg with my dog Lucy, who can be found in our office most days.
 I like to drink a lot of coffee, make spreadsheets, and ponder the finer points of post-modernist thought.

 Before joining Odegard Law, I was fortunate to do some pretty cool things at organizations I admire.
 I’ve visited Philadelphia shelters and soup kitchens to provide legal aid to the homeless, led Planned Parenthood’s social media strategy from a big pink bus traveling in the Deep South, and helped Egyptian students take their SATs amidst national unrest with the help of Facebook.
 The common thread?
 When I saw people who needed a champion, I acted.

 As a social and digital media strategist for more than seven years, I have helped brands, businesses and nonprofits use new media tools, advocacy tactics and storytelling to compel action, raise awareness and grow revenue.
 While I enjoyed being a part of those communications teams, I felt I could do more.
 I noticed a gap between the legal and creative sides of the marketing industry and, having both the legal training and marketing experience, saw an opportunity to fill it.